wavefrontHQ/docs/pages/doc/ts_log10.md

 log10(<expression>)
 ```

-Returns the logarithm of the expression.
+Returns the logarithm base 10 of each data value described by the expression.

 ## Parameters